Washington Car Insurance Guide

 You’ll satisfy state law if you purchase the minimum required coverage.
 But be aware that this is just the smallest amount of insurance the state wants you to have.
 You may not have full protection if an especially costly accident happened.
 If you can afford it, consider adding more coverage, such as collision and comprehensive, to your policy.

 State law doesn’t require drivers to have either uninsured or underinsured motorist (UM/UIM) coverage.
 Also, be aware that roughly 20% of drivers in the state don’t have coverage.
 Because of this, UM/UIM is a good idea.

 Compare quotes among leading car insurance companies to get better coverage and lower rates.

 Valid Proof of Insurance

 Washington drivers must show proof of insurance cards to the authorities when asked.
-This can be a physical or digital card.
-Your insurer should provide this card for you.
-Insurance identification cards must include the following:
+This can be a physical or digital card that your insurer should provide for you.
+ID cards must include the following:

 - Name of your insurance company

 - Your policy number